haskell/error-messages/CONTRIBUTING.md

  * `title` - a short title used for the page header and for links to the description
  * `summary` - a short summary used in the message index
  * `introduced` - the tool version in which the error code was introduced (optional)
+ * `ghc-flag` - the GHC flag used to enable the warning (optional/only if applicable)

 ### Example Descriptions
 Example descriptions are written in Markdown with Pandoc-style